Rick Wakeman: 1988–1997: Third and fourth Yes tenures and media transition

-In mid-1995, Wakeman became involved with Phillip Gandey's family circus entertainment project Cirque Surreal, writing and recording "timeless" pieces to enhance the show's various characters.
-The show was initially held at the Brighton Festival, and Wakeman went out to perform it live with his band at other venues, including the Cheltenham Festival.
-Around the same time, Wakeman scored the soundtrack to Bullet to Beijing, a made-for-television film starring Michael Caine and Jason Connery.
-He also scored its sequel, Midnight in Saint Petersburg.
-Also in 1995, Wakeman played Mellotron on two songs of Ozzy Osbourne's album Ozzmosis, "Perry Mason" and "I Just Want You".
+Wakeman diversified into avant-garde live entertainment in mid-1995 by collaborating with Phillip Gandey's contemporary family attraction, Cirque Surreal.
+He composed and recorded an original instrumental score designed to dynamically enhance the show's various characters.
+Following an initial premiere at the Brighton Festival, Wakeman performed the music live alongside his band at subsequent stagings, including the Cheltenham Festival.
+Around the same time, Wakeman scored the soundtracks for the spy thriller film Bullet to Beijing (1995) and its sequel Midnight in Saint Petersburg (1996), both starring Michael Caine and Jason Connery.
+He also returned briefly to high-profile heavy rock session work, playing the Mellotron on the tracks "Perry Mason" and "I Just Want You" for Ozzy Osbourne's platinum-certified album Ozzmosis (1995).